1SHAMAY1/Plugin-CharacterLocomotionSystem/README.md

 # Plugin-CharacterLocomotionSystem
- This Plugin is for Unreal Engine 5.3 version only
+This Plugin is designed for Unreal Engine versions 5.3 and 5.4.
+It includes advanced movement modes such as prone, slide, vault, climb, climb up, mantle, wall run, and dash, enabling a rich and dynamic character locomotion experience.